This article will help you identify which public-facing text in your Simulator can be edited from the administration interface.

 Extended commenting (all three types): Enabling this optional setting allows respondents to add comments to each service group separately as well as adding a final comment before submission.

 Slider groups are also set up on this page.
-To read more about this please see this article.
 You can set the slider values for each slider group and add individual services or priorities to these groups.
-Those services or priorities can have individual descriptions and consequences for each point or spend/save allocations respondents might make,
+Those services or priorities can have individual descriptions and consequences for each point or spend/save allocations respondents might make.
+Find out more about how to set up slider groups and items.

 Here you can update these pages: